This happens to be a pretty lengthy post, so in order to make it all easily digestible, here’s an overview of what we’ll be covering.

 If you weigh over 250 pounds, be sure to check out our list of the Best Beds for Heavy People.

 Traditionally, memory foam has been known to trap and retain heat.
-As such, you might assume that the Puffy mattress sleeps hot but actually we found that it sleeps more temperature neutral.
+As such, you might assume that the Puffy mattress sleeps hot due its top layer but actually we found that it sleeps more temperature neutral.
 In other words, you won’t find yourself warming up on the bed but it also won’t actively cool you down either.

 With that said, we have tested several beds that we would consider to be “cooling”.
 If you’re a warm sleeper or you live in Arizona and refuse to use your air conditioner, be sure to check out our list of the Best Mattresses For Hot Sleepers.